sheryarkayani/crmdemo/SUPABASE_SETUP.md

 ## Why Database Updates Aren't Working

-The CRM system is currently running in **real-time mode** because Supabase is not configured.
+The CRM system is currently running in **demo mode** because Supabase is not configured.
 This means:
 - ✅ All UI features work (editing, viewing, etc.)
 - ❌ Changes are NOT saved to the database
 - ❌ Data is lost when you refresh the page